'Big Brother 20' Spoilers: The Week 8 Nominations Are Revealed As New HOH Makes Plenty Of Promises

 — Big Brother (@CBSBigBrother) August 14, 2018

-Of course, Scottie could win the POV, but Faysal had been telling others he didn’t think that will happen.
+Of course, Scottie could win the POV, but Faysal had been telling others he doesn’t think that will happen.
 Fessy has done a lot of talking about how he doesn’t have an issue with players like Tyler, because he knows where Tyler stands, and it’s the unpredictable players in the middle who he wants to see evicted.
 Despite all of the blindsides he’s been through this summer on Big Brother 20, he still doesn’t have his competition figured out yet.

 Shortly before the nomination ceremony, and again after, Scottie and Faysal finally took some time to talk alone.
 They talked about the Brett and Scottie vote situation related to Kaycee, but neither of them has completely figured out how closely the others are working with one another.

-As Twitter user @BB_Updates details, Fessy eventually told Scottie to push to win the POV and take himself off the block.
+As the Big Brother Updates’ Twitter account details, Fessy eventually told Scottie to push to win the POV and take himself off the block.
 Faysal doesn’t have a plan beyond that, he said, and he suddenly was talking as if he wasn’t committed to seeing Scottie evicted.

-As viewers know, but Fessy doesn’t, Tyler has an app power up his sleeve yet that could shake things up if Scottie does win POV and Faysal tries to go after Tyler after all.
-Things could get interesting as Week 8 proceeds and additional Big Brother 20 spoilers will become available as the POV competition is held on Saturday and the POV ceremony plays out on Monday.
+As viewers know, but Fessy doesn’t, Tyler has an app power up his sleeve that could shake things up if Scottie does win POV and Faysal tries to go after Tyler after all.
+Things could get interesting as Week 8 proceeds and additional Big Brother 20 spoilers will become available as the POV competition is held on Saturday, and the POV ceremony plays out on Monday.